Korean Strawberry Milk

 How to Make Vegan Korean Strawberry Milk

-You can prepare the syrup and macerated strawberries a day ahead of time so your ingredients are all ready to go!
+Feel free to prepare the syrup and macerated strawberries a day ahead of time so that your ingredients are all ready to go!
 Here’s what you’ll need to do.

-Macerate the strawberries.
-Place 3/4 cup of diced strawberries in a bowl.
+- Macerate the strawberries.
+Place the diced strawberries in a bowl.
 Add a tablespoon of sugar and stir.
 Set this aside to macerate.

 Tips for Success